SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 - Some 7-segment displays support additional features like brightness control or dot-point functionality, which can be accessed through specific I2C commands.

 **Driver**
 There are many different drivers available, to speed up the development.
-For example you can use this [Driver](https://github.com/mcauser/micropython-tm1637) for the 7 segment display.
+For example you can use this [Driver](https://github.com/mcauser/micropython-tm1637) for the 7 segment display or the [ssd1306 dirver](https://github.com/Eivs/micropython-ssd1306-oled-1.3-drivers) for the OLED Screen.
 Some drivers are already built into MicroPython, such as the [DHT11 driver](https://docs.micropython.org/en/latest/esp8266/tutorial/dht.html).

 By following these steps and understanding the I2C protocol, you can effectively control 7-segment displays and other I2C devices in your MicroPython projects